A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

 Disadvantages of bankruptcy

-Bankruptcy may negatively impact directors' reputations and owners' ability to access credit in future business endeavours.
+Bankruptcy may negatively impact directors' reputations and owners' ability to access credit in future business endeavors.

 Download the Business Exits checklist

-A clear exit strategy helps owners and investors follow a defined plan to minimize potential losses and maximize profits.
-From setting goals to navigating unexpected events, an exit strategy takes the turmoil out of decision-making.
+A well-planned exit strategy helps owners and investors follow a defined plan to minimize potential risk and maximize profits.
+From setting goals, ensuring sustainability practices to maximize valuation to preparing for material events, an exit strategy informs decision-making.

-An entrepreneur should develop an exit strategy early on, perhaps during the initial business plan.
-Targets, goals and timelines are then crafted around this exit plan.
+An entrepreneur should develop a business plan with an exit strategy early.
+Targets, goals and timelines can be crafted around this exit plan.

-Established companies should also have a comprehensive exit strategy.
-This strategy should be reviewed periodically for suitability against changing business circumstances.
+Established companies should also undertake business exit strategy planning.
+The exit strategy should be reviewed periodically for suitability against changing business circumstances.

 Succession planning